Crude spill hits environmentally-sensitive area in Venezuela -sources

 The leak came from an oil well at Platform G, one of the sources said, referring to infrastructure located at the Pedernales shallow-water field in eastern Venezuela.
 It was first discovered on Saturday, according to the sources.

-The platform belongs to PDVSA-controlled joint venture Petrowarao.
-Anglo-French oil company Perenco has a 40%-stake in the largely idled project.
+The platform belongs to PDVSA-controlled project Petrowarao.
+Anglo-French oil firm Perenco had a 40%-stake in the largely idled development before leaving the country in 2019, the company said.

 "That area is dilapidated and abandoned.
 It has old rusty wells that still have crude trapped inside," the source said.